 Is the GRE absolutely required?
 What is the minimum acceptable score?
 How much weight is given to GRE scores?

 There is no fixed minimum.
 We attempt to weigh your scores carefully alongside the other parts of your application.
-Only in the rare instances where it is impossible for a student to take the exam do we waive the requirement.

 Is there a minimum GPA score?

 Again, grades are weighed as part of the whole package.
 We look at recommendation letters and your own statement as much as we do the quantitative measures.
 We are also looking for a good fit between your interests and our department.

 What sort of writing sample should I send?